Supermarkets aiming to reassert trip dominance should shout out their customer-centricity.

 Could supermarkets recapture trips from other channels if their marketing were more effective?
 If they took credit for all they do right today to feed the nation efficiently—and for their pioneering work over eight decades to fit food neatly and safely into people’s lives?

-Our own current nationwide research findings reveal 10 factors that influence a consumer’s choice of a primary supermarket before low prices come into play.
+First, our own current nationwide research findings reveal 10 factors that influence a consumer’s choice of a primary supermarket before low prices come into play.
 Our presentation at The National Grocers Association Show in February will tell more—for now the point is supermarkets have many positive aspects they could leverage without touching price.

-A new study by RSR Research identifies the top marketing business challenges for retailers—and indicates a challenging road ahead.
+Indeed, a new study by RSR Research identifies the top marketing business challenges for retailers—and indicates a challenging road ahead.
 The RSR report, Marketing in Retail: Making the Case for the CMO, pegs the top three challenges as:

 See The Lempert Report issue on Monday, Dec.
 31 for Part Two of this coverage, which includes more of the RSR study analyzing the opportunities, business drivers and organizational constraints surrounding retail-marketing strategies.